 When a faculty member is being considered for promotion, the dean appoints a promotion review committee consisting of at least two senior faculty members, one of whom, likely a faculty member from the candidate's area, is designated as the chair.
 The other senior faculty member will be from the candidate's area or, ideally, from another area in the College of Business.
 Also, the committee must include one senior faculty member from an appropriate department in another college within the university.
-If one or more of the senior faculty on the PRC are also on the College PTC, they will recuse themselves from the PTC decision.
-If this situation occurs, the dean may appoint other senior faculty member who are not currently on the PTC to serve on the PTC for purposes of reviewing the candidate.
+If one or more of the senior faculty on the PRC are also on the College Promotion and Tenure Committee (PTC), they will recuse themselves from the PTC decision.
+If this situation occurs, the dean may appoint other senior faculty members who are not currently on the PTC to serve on the PTC for purposes of reviewing the candidate.

 The PRC reviews the candidate's research, teaching, and service record and requests outside letters.
-The candidate submits eight to ten names of referees, and the committee develops another list of eight to ten names of referees, none of whom have co-authored works or has other conflicts of interest with the candidate.
-The committee then selects at least five referees from each list to invite to write letters of support for the candidates' promotion.
-When the candidate's file is complete and has been reviewed by the committee, the committee members vote, and the chair writes a summary letter with a recommendation.
-The file, with the committee's letter of recommendation and record of each member's vote (with any abstentions accompanied by written explanation) is then submitted to senior faculty members who will not be voting as a member of the PRC or PTC.
+The candidate submits eight to ten names of referees, and the committee develops another list of eight to ten names of referees, none who have co-authored works or has other conflicts of interest with the candidate.
+The committee then selects at least five referees from each list to invite to write letters of evaluation for the candidates' promotion.
+When the candidate's file is complete and has been reviewed by the committee, the members of the committee vote, and the chair writes a summary letter with a recommendation.
+The file, with the committee's letter of recommendation and record of each member's vote (with any abstentions accompanied by written explanation) is then submitted to those senior faculty members not voting as a member of the Promotion Review Committee (PRC) or Promotion and Tenure Committee (PTC).